keagster1/Organized-TODO/README.md

 ---
 ### -aa "string"
 > All AND
->  - Search all tasks in every field (except id) for the passed value(s).
+>  - Search all tasks in every field (except id) for all of the passed value(s).
 The string can be comma delimited to search for
 >  multiple values.
 All supplied values must be found in order to be returned.
 >  - Example:
 >    -s -aa "some, string"